galaxyproject/galaxy-hub/src/support/sort-your-inputs/index.md

 * **VCFsort** Best choice for VFC
 * **Tool Form Options for Sorting** Some tools have a tool form option to sort inputs during job execution.
 This uses more resources but is a choice.
 Whenever possible, _sort inputs before using tools_, especially if jobs are failing for not enough memory resources.

-## Tools and Tool groups that require input sorting
+## Example tools and Tool groups that require input sorting

+The list is not comprehensive.
+If a tool fails, try sorting inputs as a first pass solution, whether this is declard or not on the tool form help.
+Cooridnate order is the most common ordering expected by tools.
+If queryname order is required, the tool form will usually declare that in the help.

 ### Htseq_count